kiota-community/kiota-java-extra/Readme.md

 ## Libraries

-In this project you have a few alternative implementations of the [Core libraries](https://learn.microsoft.com/en-us/openapi/kiota/design#kiota-abstractions)
+In this project you have a few alternative implementations of the Kiota [Core libraries](https://learn.microsoft.com/en-us/openapi/kiota/design#kiota-abstractions)

 ### Serialization Jackson

 This is a [Jackson](https://github.com/FasterXML/jackson) based implementation of the Json serialization/deserialization APIs exposed by the core libraries.

-To use it, add the dependency to your project:
+To use it, add the following dependency to your project:

 ```xml
 <dependency>